tex/vimpreviewpandoc/README.md

  `BufWritePost`, `CursorHold,CusrsorHildI`, `TextChanged, TextChangedI` events execute the following:

+ - `git-diff` to create a word granularity diff

- - pandoc to convert MarkDown document to HTML
+ - pandoc to convert MarkDown diff document to HTML

     - custom filter to create a graphviz graphs from `dot` code blocks
     - custom filter to replace relative paths to images to absolute paths

+ - `htmltreediff` to create structure aware html diff

     - Konqueror